wp-plugins/privilege-menu/readme.txt

 == Frequently Asked Questions ==

+= Can I localize this plugin for my own language? =

+Yes you can.
+Included now in this plugin is a folder call "lang".
+Within this folder is a file called "privilege-menu.pot".
+This file can be used to create the localized translations for your own language using poedit.

+If you contact me after you have done this through my website at: https://www.fuzzguard.com.au/contact/ I can include this translation file in the next pugin release.
+You will be credited for your work of course.

 = I cannot see the options for Privilege Menu under menu items in the Admin Panel? =

 This usually occurs due to a plugin conflict.
 The Admin Menu Walker can only have one custom walker so any other plugin that uses a custom Admin Menu Walker will cause conflicts with Privilege Menu plugin.